Canadian hotspot COVID-19 Manitoba keeps patients away as infections multiply | ExBulletin

 Prime Minister Justin Trudeau said he was looking at sending medical personnel to Manitoba through the Canadian Red Cross and other support from the Canadian Armed Forces.

-Quebec, Canada’s second most populous province, will continue to ease restrictions, and by June 7, all restaurants and gyms will be able to reopen, Prime Minister Francois Legault said.
+Quebec, Canada’s second most populous province, will continue to ease restrictions, and by June 7 all restaurants and gyms will be able to reopen, said Prime Minister Francois Legault.

+Reporting by Rod Nickel in Winnipeg; additional reporting by David Ljunggren in Ottawa; Edited by Marguerita Choy

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online